Yes, you can bring your pet, but please READ the following information!

 How to Register Your Pet for a Contest

-On-site registration is required to enter the pet contests.
+NEW!
+Pre-register your pet for contests online and save time at Pet Fest!
+Click HERE to register.
 You must have ONE registration form completed for EACH contest and each pet.
-Fill out each form completely and be sure to sign (must be signed by an adult over 18 years of age).
-Bring your completed form to the Curves purple tent, next to the Arena area, at least 30 minutes prior to each contest.
+Fill out each form completely and and send electronically.
 Some contests may have limited participants so entries are accepted on a first come, first served basis.

 We have a few rules for bringing pets: Your pet must be current on all shots or you should plan to have your pet’s immunizations updated at the event; low-cost vaccinations and microchipping MAY be offered on-site.
 The immunization requirement only applies to dogs, cats and ferrets.
 A rabies tag is acceptable as proof of immunization.
 Dogs must be on a fixed lead or a locked retractable lead, no longer than 6 feet, at all times.
 No female pets in heat can attend.
 Always pick up after your pet and encourage your pet to use outdoor areas.
 Please be considerate of our venue and clean up after your animals if an accident happens.
 Trash receptacles are provided around the area.
 Participants are required to clean up all animal messes with a plastic baggie immediately after an occurrence.